webmentordev/pterodactyl-billing-panel/README.md

 # Wing Installation & Setup
 Follow these steps to properly setup Wings
 ```
-1. Install Wing In The server
+1. Install Wing In The server with Database Setup
 2. In the Wing, create 50GB of Swap Space
 3. Create Wing as a node on the panel
     - Copy the config